hytest-org/hytest/environment_set_up/QuickStart-HPC.md

 ## 4) Shut Down Server

-After a daily session, you will want to shut down the server.
-In the terminal session where you started `jupyter lab`, merely press Cntl-C to signal the server to shut down.
+After a daily session, you will want to shut down the jupyter server.
+In theterminal session where you started `jupyter lab`, merely press Ctl-C to signal the server to shut down.